bilepeng/wafer_map_defect_recognition/README.md

 ### Confusion matrices

-Row-normalized confusion matrices (each row sums to 1, so a cell is the fraction of true samples of that class predicted as the column class) for the final model of each configuration (diagonal elements are correct predictions and off-diagonal elements are false predictions):
+Row-normalized confusion matrices (each row sums to 1, so a cell is the fraction of true samples of that class predicted as the column class) for the final model of each configuration (diagonal elements are correct predictions and off-diagonal elements are false predictions.
+Obviously, the final solution cost matrix + balancing + permutation-invariant E2CNN has the most "diagonal" confusion matrix):

 ![Confusion matrices](docu/confusion_matrices.png)